ONSgeo/sdg_base/README.md

-This repository houses the base class for SDG projects.
-Calculations of individual SDGs are done in other repositories that inherit this one as a git submodule.
+This repository houses the base class for projects that calculate Sustainable Development Goals (SDGs).
+SDGs are measures of The 2030 Adgenda for Sustainable DevelopmentCalculations of individual SDGs are done in other repositories that inherit this one as a git submodule.

 See below for set up details: